dapr/docs/daprdocs/content/en/docs/operations/hosting/self-hosted/self-hosted-no-docker.md

 ---
-title: "Run Dapr in Self Hosted Mode Without Docker"
+title: "Run Dapr in self-hosted mode without Docker"
-linkTitle: "Without Docker"
+linkTitle: "Run without Docker"
-weight: 2000
+weight: 30000
+description: "How to deploy and run Dapr in self-hosted mode without Docker installed on the local machine"
 ---

-# Self hosted mode without containers

 This article provides guidance on running Dapr in self-hosted mode without Docker.